 Reflecting back on my time in Nepal always makes me extremely emotional.
 Nepal was not my first trip to Asia (I’d spent a summer in South Korea a few years before), but Nepal was my wake-up call as a traveler.
 I encountered a poverty I never would have imagined possible.
 I experienced firsthand a civil war that would take thousands of lives.
 And I came to understand how travel changes everything – it alters the local economies while transforming those of us who make the journey.

 Special thanks to our friend Susan Green for allowing us to use some of her photography.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.